-In time you will become well known enough to not need a CV however at the start of your career, when you don’t know enough people to recommend you for work, you will need a CV to send off for job applications.
+In time you will become well known enough to not need a CV however at the start of your career, when you don’t know enough people to be recommend for work, you will need a CV to send off for job applications.

 You can download the simple Filmmaker CV template below:

-5 reasons you need a CV if you are a filmmaker
+5 reasons you need a CV if you are a filmmaker -

 1. You will be asked for one

 Even when I was recommended for jobs I was asked to send over my CV to producers.
 My CV was the last thing that stood between me and the job.
 Even if you get the job you still might be asked to send over your CV to the production office at some point.
 As a videographer or general filmmaker this might not happen, however when you are working a crew job, full-time film job or stepping up onto higher productions you will be asked to send the production company a CV.

 You might have been asked to join the art dept from a recommendation, but where does the line producer place you.
 What skills do you have, are you good at making things and should be placed within props, or is your skill entry level art dept runner.
 Your CV lets the department head know exactly what job role is best suited for you.
 A CV can show off all of your skills and talents so you can work to your full potential.

 Your CV will help you negotiate a higher working day rate.
 If a producer is recommended to hire you from a director,what should they pay you.
 They might under pay you a mates rate, they might undervalue you but your CV will help you prove to them that your day rate is worth it.